 - Stabilo Markers.
 The large pack provides lots of fun color choices, several shades of each color, including a few choices for skin.
 The tips are perfect for coloring, and there’s even a promise that they will work after being uncapped for 8 weeks!

-Step by Step Directions for How to Draw a Lion
+Step by Step Directions to Draw a Lion

 Time needed: 1 hour.